nityansuman/tensormine/README.md

 <img alt="GitHub contributors" src="https://img.shields.io/github/contributors/nityansuman/tensorhub.svg?color=green&style=for-the-badge"> <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/nityansuman/tensorhub.svg?color=green&style=for-the-badge"> <img alt="PyPI - License" src="https://img.shields.io/pypi/l/tensorhub.svg?style=for-the-badge">

+## You have just found TensorHub.
-The open source library to help you develop and train ML models easy and fast as never before in TensorFlow.
+The open source library to help you develop and train ML models easy and fast as never before with `TensorFlow 2.0` and `Keras`.
+`TensorHub` is a global collection of `blocks` and `ready to serve models`.
+You can use it as you like.
+Only your creativity can stop you from making your own master piece. `TensorHub` gives you the freedom to design your neural architecture / solution and not worry about it"s components.

+It is a wrapper library of deep learning models and neural lego blocks designed to make deep learning more accessible and accelerate ML research.

+Use `TensorHub` if you need a deep learning library that:

+    Allows for easy and fast prototyping.
+    Supports both Keras and TensorFlow 2.0.
+    Runs seamlessly on CPU and GPU.

 ![TensorHub](data/header.png)